-The mean serum half-life of pioglitazone and total pioglitazone ranges from 3 to 7 hours and 16 to 24 hours, respectively.
-Pioglitazone has an apparent clearance, CL/f, calculated to be 5 to 7 L/hr.
+The mean serum half-life (t½) of pioglitazone and its metabolites (M-III and M-IV) range from three to seven hours and 16 to 24 hours, respectively.
+Pioglitazone has an apparent clearance, CL/F, calculated to be five to seven L/hr.

-When 14C-glimepiride was given orally, approximately 60% of the total radioactivity was recovered in the urine in 7 days and M1 (predominant) and M2 accounted for 80-90% of that recovered in the urine.
-Approximately 40% of the total radioactivity was recovered in feces and M1 and M2 (predominant) accounted for about 70% of that recovered in feces.
+When 14C-glimepiride was given orally to three healthy male subjects, approximately 60% of the total radioactivity was recovered in the urine in seven days.
+M1 and M2 accounted for 80% to 90% of the radioactivity recovered in the urine.
+The ratio of M1 to M2 in the urine was approximately 3:2 in two subjects and 4:1 in one subject.
+Approximately 40% of the total radioactivity was recovered in feces.
+M1 and M2 accounted for approximately 70% (ratio of M1 to M2 was 1:3) of the radioactivity recovered in feces.
 No parent drug was recovered from urine or feces.
-After IV dosing in patients, no significant biliary excretion of glimepiride or its M1 metabolite has been observed.
+After IV dosing in patients, no significant biliary excretion of glimepiride or its M1 metabolite was observed.

-The serum elimination half-life of pioglitazone, M-III and M-IV remains unchanged in patients with moderate (creatinine clearance 30 to 60 mL/min) to severe (creatinine clearance < 30 mL/min) renal impairment when compared to normal subjects.
-No dose adjustment in patients with renal dysfunction is recommended.
+The serum elimination half-life of pioglitazone, M-III, and M-IV remains unchanged in patients with moderate [creatinine clearance (CLcr) 30 to 50 mL/min] and severe (CLcr < 30 mL/min) renal impairment when compared to subjects with normal renal function.
+Therefore, no dose adjustment in patients with renal impairment is required.

-In healthy elderly subjects, peak serum concentrations of pioglitazone and total pioglitazone are not significantly different, but AUC values are slightly higher and the terminal half-life values slightly longer than for younger subjects.
+In healthy elderly subjects, Cmax of pioglitazone was not significantly different, but AUC values were approximately 21% higher than those achieved in younger subjects.
+The mean t½ of pioglitazone was also prolonged in elderly subjects (about 10 hours) as compared to younger subjects (about seven hours).
 These changes were not of a magnitude that would be considered clinically relevant.

-Comparison of glimepiride pharmacokinetics in patients with type 2 diabetes ≤ 65 years and those > 65 years was performed in a study using a dosing regimen of 6 mg daily.
+A comparison of glimepiride pharmacokinetics in patients with type 2 diabetes ≤ 65 years and those > 65 years was evaluated in a multiple-dose study using 6 mg daily dose.
 There were no significant differences in glimepiride pharmacokinetics between the two age groups.
-The mean AUC at steady-state for the older patients was about 13% lower than that for the younger patients; the mean weight-adjusted clearance for the older patients was about 11% higher than that for the younger patients.
+The mean AUC at steady state for the older patients was approximately 13% lower than that for the younger patients; the mean weight-adjusted clearance for the older patients was approximately 11% higher than that for the younger patients.

 No pharmacokinetic studies of DUETACT were performed in pediatric patients.

-As monotherapy and in combination with sulfonylurea, metformin, or insulin, pioglitazone improved glycemic control in both males and females.
-The mean Cmax and AUC values were increased 20% to 60% in females.
-In controlled clinical trials, hemoglobin A1C (A1C) decreases from baseline were generally greater for females than for males (average mean difference in A1C 0.5%).
-Since therapy should be individualized for each patient to achieve glycemic control, no dose adjustment is recommended based on gender alone.
+The mean Cmax and AUC values of pioglitazone were increased 20% to 60% in women compared to men.
+In controlled clinical trials, HbA1c decreases from baseline were generally greater for females than for males (average mean difference in HbA1c 0.5%).
+Because therapy should be individualized for each patient to achieve glycemic control, no dose adjustment is recommended based on gender alone.